miekg/learninggo/basics.md

 <!-- Double check this -->
 First we define <1> an array with five elements, from index 0 to 4.
 From this we create <2> a slice with the elements from index 2 to 3, this slices contains: `3, 4`.
-Then we we create another slice <3> from `a`: with the elements from index 1 to 4, this contains: `2, 3, 4, 5`.
+Then we create another slice <3> from `a`: with the elements from index 1 to 4, this contains: `2, 3, 4, 5`.
 With `a[:]` <4> we create a slice with all the elements in the array.
 This is a shorthand for: `a[0:len(a)]`.
 And with `a[:4]` <5> we create a slice with the elements from index